 - Eat nutritious foods

-If you can nurse side-lying, nursing while you get plenty of rest should be a priority.
-You might have even done this already, as a toddler runs up to nurse-while-standing as you lay on the couch.
-Use plenty of pillows and props if you need to sit up.
+Try to nurse side-lying, that way you get plenty of rest while taking care of your baby.
+Side -lying is also helpful when toddler runs up to nurse-while-standing as you lay on the couch.
+Use plenty of pillows and props if you need to sit up and to support the baby.
 Sore muscles and achy posture will just make you feel more miserable.
 Expend less energy holding your little one so that you can direct it toward making milk and getting better.

-Hydration is always important, but even more when you are breastfeeding while sick.
-Keep a bottle of water nearby, or a cup with a bendy straw, so that you can easily drink while laying down or keep it next to you when you’re camped out on the bed.
+Hydration is always important, especially when you are breastfeeding while sick.
+Keep a gallon jug of water nearby, or a cup with a bendy straw, so that you can easily drink while laying down and camped out in bed.
 Nourishing herbal teas, like Nursing Nectar, can contribute to your milk supply while keeping you hydrated.
 If you can’t drink much, have someone freeze the tea into a popsicle.

 Finally, as much as you can, choose good nutritious foods to sustain your body while it works overtime for both you and your baby.
 Bone broth or veggie broth is a universal healing food.
 For an upset stomach, use Stomach Soother to ease the nausea and get you closer to eating good foods.

-When You Have to Pause Breastfeeding With an Illness
+When You Have to Pause Breastfeeding for an Illness

-There are times, such as when strong medication has been prescribed or when the illness is severe, that we might still be uncertain about continuing to breastfeed.
-When illness is more serious, you can work with both your doctor and your pediatrician, as well as a breastfeeding professional, to decide the best options for both you and the baby.
+There are times, such as when strong medication have been prescribed or when the illness is severe, that we might still be uncertain about continuing to breastfeed.
+When illness is more serious, you need to work with both your doctor and pediatrician, as well as a lactation consultant, to decide the best options for both you and the baby.

-If neither of these are feasible and you must wean, thank your body and your baby for the time you had together and continue to foster your bonding and relationship in other ways.
+If neither of these are feasible and you must wean, take your time to grieve and thank your body and your baby for the time you got to nurse.
+Find creative ways to strengthen your bond to together and continue to foster your relationship in other ways.

 In all other scenarios, remember that the best way to keep your supply up is to keep nursing.
 So if it isn’t completely contraindicated for your condition, the best course of action is to take care of your body and continue breastfeeding.